Space Shuttle (pinball)

 Space Shuttle (subtitled: Pinball Adventure) is a Space Shuttle themed pinball machine designed by Barry Oursler and Joe Kaminkow and produced in 1984 by Williams Electronics.
 A sequel called Space Station was released in 1987.

 It is the third pinball machine of the same name, after Sega's 1977 machine, and Zaccaria's 1980 machine.

 It was of critical importance to Williams.
-After a series of commercial failures of pinball machines, Nick Nicastro, president of Williams had said the pinball division would be closed if this machine didn't secure 1,900 orders by the end of 1984.
+After a series of commercial failures of pinball machines, Lou Nicastro, president of Williams had said the pinball division would be closed if this machine didn't secure 1,900 orders by the end of 1984.
 This followed a failed tentative agreement to sell this division to Bally in 1983, during a time the arcade game part of the company was performing even worse than pinball.

 Design

 In 1984 after a series of commercial failures the pinball designers at Williams were told by management that the next game had to be a "blockbuster" or else pinball production would be eliminated.
 The most promising layout was one designed by Barry Oursler, and the concept of "Space Shuttle" had already been suggested by Joe Kaminkow and Larry DeMar.

 Joe Kaminkow contacted NASA and obtained permission to use the name.

 On the backglass, the space shuttle is named "Defender".
+A symbol with a lower case "a" with a lightning bolt through it is on the shuttle on the backglass, reminiscent of the designation of bombers used in the Manhattan Project.
 The side of the cabinet has the name of the game in large lettering, with a mission patch.
 The artwork was designed by Mark Sprenger and the numbers on the shuttle transporters on the playfield - A8, W11, S81 - spell the initials of his son and birthdate.
 This is the first game Mark Sprenger worked on, having never even played pinball before.

 Eugene Jarvis worked on the sounds for the game while at Stanford, in California.
 Also in California, Steve Ritchie voiced the speech, which used a different board for playback since the standard System 9 design doesn't include it.

 Appealing to operators on its advertising flyers it used the marketing slogans "The profit launcher for all locations!" and "The fastest way to make your earnings really take off!".